Martin H. Brinkley

 Biography

-Martin H. Brinkley is Dean of the School of Law and the William Rand Kenan, Jr. Distinguished Professor of Law at the University of North Carolina.
+Martin H. Brinkley is Dean of the School of Law and the William Rand Kenan, Jr. Distinguished Professor at the University of North Carolina.
+He also serves as faculty director of the UNC Law Institute for Innovation.

-Brinkley became the 14th Dean of Carolina Law in July 2015, the first person to lead the law school directly from practice in its 175-year history.
-During his deanship, the school’s rising U.S. News & World Report rankings have placed it among the top eight public university law schools in the United States.
-Carolina Law completed a successful $75 million capital campaign on June 30, 2022.
+Dean Brinkley became the 14th Dean of Carolina Law in July 2015, the first person to lead the law school directly from practice in its 175-year history.
+During his deanship, the school’s rising U.S. News & World Report rankings have placed it among the top ten public university law schools in the United States.
+Carolina Law completed a successful $78 million capital campaign on June 30, 2022.

-Brinkley has long been committed to the legal profession, his church, and civic life in his native state.
-He has served on the boards of, or acted as pro bono legal counsel to, dozens of nonprofit institutions.
+Dean Brinkley is committed to the legal profession, his church, and the civic life of his native state.
+He has served on the boards of, or acted as pro bono legal counsel to, many nonprofit institutions.
 He has been Senior Warden, Junior Warden and a member of the Vestry of his home parish, Christ Episcopal Church in Raleigh.
-He currently serves as Chancellor of the Episcopal Diocese of North Carolina and is the principal legal adviser to the Rt.
-Rev. Samuel Sewall Rodman III, XII Bishop of North Carolina, and various diocesan bodies and institutions.
+He currently serves as Chancellor of the Episcopal Diocese of North Carolina and, in that role, as principal legal adviser to Diocesan Bishop Samuel S. Rodman III and to various diocesan bodies and institutions.

 Education